k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/05_HTTP_interface.md

 # HTTP Interface

 HTTP interface type defines the ability to connect to HTTP host.
-It is used when creating a parser map or by a Broadway **Http** Actor.
+It cab be used by Broadway Actors.

 To create a new HTTP interface: